nocapty/Pizza-Rainfall/README.md

 # Pizza-Rainfall
 Creating a pizza rainfall game.
-Let's dee hoe many pizzas you can collect, and the highest record.
+Let's see how many pizzas you can collect, and the highest record.